Plutonium(III) oxalate: Decomposition

-On the other hand, the structures of plutonium(III) oxalate nonahydrate (Pu2(C2O4)3*9H2O) and decahydrate (Pu2(C2O4)3*10H2O) are known.
-Plutonium(III) oxalate decahydrate has been determined to adopt the same structure as lanthanum(III) oxalate decahydrate, La2(C2O4)3*10H2O.
-Both it and the nonahydrate, Pu2(C2O3)3*9H2O, are made up of repeating honeycomb-like layers of composition Pu2(C2O3)3(H2O)6.
-Within these layers, each plutonium atom is bonded to nine oxygen atoms, and has a coordination geometry of distorted tricapped trigonal prismatic.
-Three oxygen atoms come from three water molecules, and six oxygen atoms come from three oxalate groups.
-Per formula unit, there are either three or four water molecules disjoint from each layer (three for the nonahydrate, four for the decahydrate).

-Coordination of plutonium in plutonium(III) oxalate nonahydrate.
-Blue is plutonium, grey is carbon, red is oxygen in oxalate, and sea green is oxygen in water.
-Hydrogen atoms are omitted.

-Single layer of plutonium(III) oxalate nonahydrate.
-Blue is plutonium, grey is carbon, and red is oxygen.
-Hydrogen atoms are omitted.
+The thermal decomposition follows a different pathway in argon.
+The process starts from the heptahydrate, Pu2(C2O4)3*7H2O, which loses water to transform into Pu2(C2O4)3*2H2O at 80–135 °C, Pu2(C2O4)3*H2O at 135–160 °C, and Pu2(C2O4)3 at 160–275 °C. This compound is converted to PuO2 between 275 and 700 °C.

+At room temperature in air, plutonium(III) oxalate also decomposes, albeit much more slowly.
+After approximately 20 weeks it decomposes into PuOCO3, and over a period of a few months to years converts at least partially to PuO2.
+Comparisons of the decomposition of the related compound plutonium(IV) oxalate with different isotopes of plutonium suggest that oxidation by air is the driving force behind this decomposition.
+However, the splitting apart of the waters of crystallization by alpha particles occurs as a secondary decomposition mechanism with more radioactive isotopes of plutonium like plutonium-240.

 Uses

 Plutonium(III) oxalate is frequently used as a starting material for the preparation of other plutonium compounds.
 For example, plutonium(IV) oxide is mainly produced by the high-temperature heating of either plutonium(III) oxalate or the related compound plutonium(IV) oxalate.
-During this process, it is slowly heated up to 700 C to avoid rapid decomposition and evolution of gases, and afterwards it is heated to 1000 C to remove any carbon left behind.
-For information about the reactions which occur, see above.
+During this process, it is slowly heated up to 700 °C to avoid rapid decomposition and evolution of gases, and afterwards it is heated to 1000 °C to remove any carbon left behind.
+In addition, plutonium(III) oxalate has been used to synthesize plutonium(III) perrhenate, via reaction with rhenium(VII) oxide.

+Halide production

 Plutonium(III) oxalate can also be used to produce plutonium halides.
-The compound plutonium(III) fluoride has been prepared at the 150–300 gram scale by heating plutonium(III) oxalate in a stream of hydrogen between 150–600 C, and then in a stream of hydrogen fluoride between 200–300 C:
+The compound plutonium(III) fluoride has been prepared at the 150–300 gram scale by heating plutonium(III) oxalate in a stream of hydrogen between 150 and 600 °C, and then in a stream of hydrogen fluoride between 200 and 300 °C: